Hypothesis regarding John the Baptist

 “Are you the prophet?”

 In answer to precise questions, John acknowledges what he is.
 He does not deny but answers affirmatively, and does so without equivocation.
 The gospel text itself furnishes this evidence.
-John’s replies were modified according to the wish to make him the precursor of Jesus, and to make the latter the sole Christ, the sole prophet, and the sole reincarnation of Elijah.
+John’s replies were modified according in order to make him the precursor of Jesus and to make Jesus the sole Christ, the sole prophet, and the sole reincarnation of Elijah.

 Proof of the foregoing is easy to furnish.
 We have already seen that John was more than a prophet.
 In addition, the Gospel of Luke (1:17) makes the prediction—by an angel to Zachariah (the future father of the Baptist)—that his son will “walk before [God] in the spirit and power of Elijah,” that he will be the reincarnation of Elijah.
 These prophecies were not made for Jesus.

 By retaining only the prediction of the angel and the affirmation of Jesus, we can see that the witness of John analyzed above has been completely misrepresented by a religious school which wished to diminish the role played by John in the origins of Christianity.